Generic Name: liraglutide (LIR-a-GLOO-tide)

 - Liraglutide should not be used in CHILDREN; safety and effectiveness in children have not been confirmed.

-- PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
-You will need to discuss the benefits and risks of using liraglutide while you are pregnant.
-It is not known if liraglutide is found in breast milk.
+- PREGNANCY and BREAST-FEEDING: Do not use liraglutide if you are pregnant.
+Weight loss during pregnancy may cause harm to the fetus.
+If you think you may be pregnant or you want to become pregnant, contact your doctor right away.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while using liraglutide.

 Possible side effects of liraglutide: